Introduction: Becoming a Friendly & Fair Teacher

 Before you can start teaching, you must submit a DBS.
 The government requires schools to have their students sign a bullying protocol.
 None of this guarantees an attractive learning environment where your students work well together and form a cohesive group.

-When you create a positive learning environment, three elements are important: structure, freedom and responsibility:
+When you create a positive learning environment, three elements are important: structure, freedom, and responsibility:

 1 Structure